Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings

-Here we propose a new framework for organizing biomolecular structures called geometric scattering autoencoder (GSAE).
-GSAE first encodes a graph based on. the recently proposed graph scattering transform \cite{pmlr-v97-gao19e, gama2019stability} coefficients of dirac signals placed on the nodes of the molecular graph.
-Scattering transforms are essentially deep, multiscale wavelet transforms of signals \cite{mallat2012group} whose coefficients are summarized into statistical moments to guarantee invariance to perturbation.
-Scattering transforms were recently translated into the graph domain by way of graph signals (node features), which we employ here by placing dirac signals on the nodes of RNA graphs.
-Next GSAE uses several feedforward layers to further refine and organize the scattering coefficients into a meaningful embedding layer based both on the reconstruction penalty (typical of an autoencoder) and auxiliary penalties to predict molecular properties.
-To generate graphs we train an additional autoencoder, a scattering inversion network (SIN) that takes scattering coefficients as inputs and generates adjacency matrices in the embedding layer.
+Here, we propose a new framework for organizing biomolecular structures called geometric scattering autoencoder (GSAE).
+First, GSAE encodes molecular graphs based on scattering coefficients \cite{pmlr-v97-gao19e, gama2019stability} of dirac signals placed on their nodes.
+Next, it uses an autoencoder architecture to further refine and organize the scattering coefficients into a reduced and meaningful embedding based on both a reconstruction penalty and auxiliary penalties to predict molecular properties.
+Finally, to generate new graphs we train a scattering inversion network (SIN) that takes scattering coefficients as inputs and generates adjacency matrices.

-We show that together the GSAE and SIN can be used for faithful embedding and visualization spaces of RNA structures as well as synthetic graphs, as well as generation and interpolation of molecular fold trajectories.